-Much of the land in the WT Development Area was formed through the infilling of Lake Ontario using soil and other fill materials from a variety of sources, some of which may have included contaminated materials.
-As well, industrial uses in the area may have introduced contaminants such as polycyclic aromatic hydrocarbons (PAHs), volatile organic carbons (VOCs), petroleum hydrocarbons, polychlorinated biphenyls (PCBs) and inorganic substances (e.g., metals).
+Much of the land in the DWA was formed through the infilling of Lake Ontario using soil and other fill materials from a variety of sources, some of which included contaminated materials.
+Industrial uses in the area also introduced contaminants such as polycyclic aromatic hydrocarbons (PAHs), volatile organic compounds (VOCs), petroleum hydrocarbons, polychlorinated biphenyls (PCBs) and inorganic substances (e.g., metals).

-Federal legislation requires that management of contaminated soils comply with the applicable Regulations made under the Fisheries Act and the Canadian Environmental Protection Act (CEPA) to ensure the protection of fish, aquatic habitat, the environment and human health.
+Federal legislation requires that management of contaminated soils comply with the applicable Regulations made under the Fisheries Act and the Canadian Environmental Protection Act (CEPA) to ensure the protection of fish, aquatic habitat, the environment, and human health.

 The identification and management of contaminated soils or suspect materials is more directly governed by Ontario Regulation 153/04 - Record of Site Condition under the Ontario EPA.
-This Regulation outlines acceptable standards for soil, groundwater and sediment quality, depending on the actual or proposed use(s) of land.
+This Regulation outlines acceptable standards for soil, groundwater, and sediment quality, depending on the actual or proposed use(s) of land.
 To ensure the protection of groundwater supplies on adjacent lands, investigation and management of contaminated soils are to be in compliance with Ontario Regulation 169/03 under the Safe Drinking Water Act.
-In addition, if site personnel are at risk of being exposed to airborne contaminants originating from contaminated soils, respiratory protection is to be provided in compliance with the Ontario Occupational Health and Safety Act and Canadian Standards Association Standard Z94.4-02.
+In addition, if site personnel are at risk of being exposed to airborne contaminants originating from contaminated soils, respiratory protection is to be provided in compliance with the Ontario Occupational Health and Safety Act and Canadian Standards Association Standard Z94.4-18.

 When soil is removed from a project site, it is to be managed according to Ontario Regulation 347; General - Waste Management under the EPA.
+This regulation designates excess soil as a waste unless specific conditions apply as set out in Ontario Regulation 406/19 - On Site and Excess Soil Management.

-This requires that contaminated materials be hauled by licensed contractors and that receiving sites are approved for the types of materials that are being disposed.
-Any treatment of contaminated soils is governed by a C of A process set out in section 27 of the EPA.
+If excess soil is designated as a waste under Ontario Regulation 347, then it is required that contaminated materials be transported by licensed carriers and that receiving sites hold appropriate approvals to accept the types of materials being deposited.